irods/python-irodsclient/README.md

 ...                r_error = (r_errs := irods.message.RErrorStack()) )
 ```

-Because the rule is written to emit a custom error message via `failmsg()`
+Because the rule is written to emit a custom error message via `failmsg()`,
-in this case, the resulting r_error stack will now include that custom
+the resulting r_error stack will now include that custom
 error message as a substring:

 ```python